scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Avoiding a MITM attack:
     - Using a CA (Certificate authority)
     - Bob and Alice both trust the CA and have its public key loaded on their computers
+    - Bob creates a keypair and sends his public key to the CA in a secure manner
     -
     -